 4. Added features and functionalities

-Customers value that mobile banking offers them additional alternatives for how to utilize their funds.
+Customers value that mobile banking offers them additional alternatives for utilizing their funds.
 For instance, clients can deposit paper checks or split bills easily via mobile banking apps.
 Fintech Chime even takes one step further by allowing consumers to receive their paycheck 2 days sooner than traditional banks.
-They do so by depositing money on their clients’ behalf as soon as they notice that their user’s employer has started the direct deposit process.
+They do so by depositing money on their client’s behalf as soon as they notice that their user’s employer has started the direct deposit process.

 5. Seamless user experience

-It’s fair to say that people are replacing branches with banking mobile apps for daily banking needs.
+It’s fair to say that people are replacing branches with mobile banking apps for daily banking needs.
 The challenge is apps don’t always make things easier.
-It is found that 64% of consumers claim that banking apps can’t solve their problems promptly or at all.
-Chatbots and virtual assistance can be useful, depending on their level of sophistication, however, even the best have limitations.
+It is illustrated that 64% of consumers claim that banking apps can’t solve their problems promptly or at all.
+Chatbots and virtual assistance can be helpful, depending on their level of sophistication.
+However, even the best have limitations.

 Although users prefer to handle issues digitally, whenever they encounter problems, they usually end up contacting customer service representatives as the solutions aren’t readily available on the app.
 With that being said, banks still have a long way to achieve a seamless frictionless customer experience.
 Ideally, when a consumer wants to make an online payment, they should be able to start the transfer on the app, confirm that transaction through text, and if there’s a problem, click a link on that message to connect with someone aware of the situation.

 As traditional banks increasingly invest heavily in developing an expanding array of mobile banking app features, the bar is being raised significantly for enterprises of all sizes.
 A report by Insider Intelligence anticipated that the digital-only bank account holders would surge to 53.7 million in 2025.